umd-mith/sg-data/data/intro/clean/introduction.md

 these Notebooks.
 The very complexity of the Notebooks, for example, has partly misled David Ketterer in his recent articles on the *Frankenstein* manuscripts.
-Ketterer has done good work in his "Readings" (1995), "Draft" (1996), and "Insert" (forthcoming, 1997)—see "Short Titles" for the full references—but his articles would have been more soundly based had they waited upon the publication of this edition.
+Ketterer has done good work in his "Readings" (1995), "Draft" (1996), and "Insert" (forthcoming, 1997)---see "Short Titles" for the full references---but his articles would have been more soundly based had they waited upon the publication of this edition.
-Not that my reading of the evidence is the only way, but this edition would have made it easier for him to consider, cite, and illustrate the evidence for his arguments—as it is, his use *of 1818 Rieger* as a guide makes some of his arguments difficult to follow.
+Not that my reading of the evidence is the only way, but this edition would have made it easier for him to consider, cite, and illustrate the evidence for his arguments---as it is, his use *of 1818 Rieger* as a guide makes some of his arguments difficult to follow.
 I have addressed some of his misreadings in the Short Titles, in the Introduction, and in the "*Frankenstein* Chronology," but I acknowledge here that my work is the